Tasmanian border restrictions

 What does this mean?

 You cannot leave your port of entry and go to your private residence or previously arranged accommodation.
-All international and cruise ship arrivals (before 11:59pm Sunday 29 March 2020) and all people entering Tasmania after 11:59pm Sunday 29 March 2020 must report directly to Biosecurity Tasmania staff at your port of entry.
+All people entering Tasmania must report directly to Biosecurity Tasmania staff at your port of entry.

 You will be required to complete a Tasmanian Arrivals Form.
 Arrangements will be made for your transport to the government provided accommodation.
-You will be provided with additional information about arrangements for your self-isolation upon your arrival in Tasmania.
+You will be provided with additional information about arrangements for your self-isolation, including about food and other assistance, upon your arrival in Tasmania.

 What does mandatory self-isolation mean?